-- 1. Open to any Exhibitor who exhibits at the fair.
-4-H/FFA members must show their own animal in these classes. - 3.
-Showmanship classes will be divided into Junior (13 and under on January 1 of current year) and Senior (14 and older on January 1 of current year) age divisions. - 4.
+Open to any Exhibitor who exhibits at the fair.
+4-H/FFA members must show their own animal in these classes.

+Showmanship classes will be divided into Junior (13 and under before January 1 of current year) and Senior (14 and older before January 1 of current year) age divisions.

 The livestock shows will be designated as blow and go show.
 No artificial coloring, paint, or adhesive is allowed.
 All livestock shows are blow and go.
 Violators will be disqualified.